sstsimulator/sst-docs/docs/tools/commandLine/sst-config.md

 ## Remarks

-sst-config holds information on how the SST Core was compiled and what compiler and flags elements should be compiled with.
+The command line utility, sst-config, retrieves information on how the SST Core was compiled.

+Most often it is used when compiling elements.
+It is called in the makefile to get the correct compiler and flags to use.

 ## Syntax
 ```bash